lilab-bcb/cumulus/docs/command_line.rst

         | **\\-\\-method <METHOD>**
       - | Specify a Terra workflow *<METHOD>* to use.
         | *<METHOD>* is of format *Namespace/Name* (e.g. ``cumulus/cellranger_workflow``).
-        | A snapshot version number can optionally be specified (e.g. ``cumulus/cellranger_workflow/4``); otherwise the latest snapshot of the method is used.
+        | Workflow name.
+The workflow can come from either Dockstore or Broad Methods Repository.
+If it comes from Dockstore, specify the name as organization:collection:name:version (e.g. broadinstitute:cumulus:cumulus:1.5.0) and the default version would be used if version is omitted.
+If it comes from Broad Methods Repository, specify the name as namespace/name/version (e.g. cumulus/cumulus/43) and the latest snapshot would be used if version is omitted.
     * - | **-w <WORKSPACE>**
         | **\\-\\-workspace <WORKSPACE>**
       - | Specify which Terra workspace *<WORKSPACE>* to use.